noorakoo/GraduationProjectAzureCloudEngineer/README.md

 6. Budget with thresholds

 # Getting Started
-How to get started with your platform for building Apps:
+Get started with your Landing Zone:

 Install Python
 ```bash